Rhyan Clapham AKA ‘Dobby’ talks to Create NSW ahead of Listen Here Now at Vivid Ideas

 Thanks for having me!
 Currently I’m approaching our music industry from varying angles.
 Primarily, I’m a drummer and rapper (or drapper, for short), rapping under the rap pseudonym ‘Dobby’.
-I rap in a fantastic band called Jackie Brown Jr. I’m a composer under the mentorship of Chris Sainsbury through the Indigenous Composer Initiative, as well as the Peter Sculthorpe Fellowship.
+I rap in a fantastic band called Jackie Brown Jr. I’m a composer under the mentorship of Chris Sainsbury through the Indigenous Composer Initiative, as well as Sydney University’s Peter Sculthorpe Fellowship.
 And if that’s not enough, I co-host a hip hop show on FBi Radio with the mighty Diola.

 Congratulations on receiving the Peter Sculthorpe Fellowship for Emerging Composers.
 What has this Fellowship enabled you to do with your practice?

 Thankyou!
 This Fellowship and the Indigenous Composer Initiative has helped shaped my musicianship and helped drive my stories in a very special way.
 As part of my Fellowship program, I’ll be focusing on the stories of the Brewarrina Ngunnhu (Ngemba for ‘Fish Traps’), bringing this knowledge and the issues surrounding the state of the river and town to the people that need to hear it.

 You have such a varied history of music practice.
 You studied jazz across your formative years, specialising in percussion and piano.
 What got you into hip hop?
 Where did the shift in your practice come from?